Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

-\begin{example}[Yang-Mills Theory] Let $G$ be a compact connected Lie group.
-Define a sheaf $\Phi$ of simplicial groups on $\open(X) \times \zar_{/\RR}$ modelling the stack of connections on principal $G$-bundles: set
+\begin{example}[Yang-Mills Theory] We begin with an informal example, to motivate our main example \ref{delignecochains} below.
+Let $G$ be a compact connected Lie group.
+Define a presheaf $\Phi$ of abelian groups $X$ modelling the stack of connections on principal $G$-bundles: for an open set $U \sub X$ we set

-where the sum is over principal $G$ bundles $P \to X$ up to isomorphism.
-This gives, under Dold-Kan, a simplicial sheaf for each $U$, thus a simplicial scheme upon forming a homotopy colimit.
-This simplicial scheme then gives a model for a moduli stack of connections on principal $G$-bundles, and allows one to define classical Yang-Mills theory.
-We'll generalise this construction in the case where $G$ is abelian. \end{example}
+where the sum is over principal $G$ bundles $P \to U$ up to isomorphism.
+We emphasise that this is an informal example for motivation only.
+Indeed, in general this does not manifestly constitute an example of, even, a pretheory, since the complexes $\Omega^0(U; \gg_P) \to \Omega^1(U; \gg_P)$ are not isomorphic for different choices of $P$.

+If $G$ is abelian then each summand models the space of connections on the bundle $P$ modulo the action of the algebra of infinitesimal gauge transformations of $P$ (for $G$ non-abelian we would need to account additionally for the data of the bracket).
+We'll use a higher rank generalization of this construction. \end{example}

-\begin{example}[Higher Maxwell Theory] The main objects of study in this paper are a family of theories generalising Yang-Mills theory with gauge group $U(1)$, following the description of generalised Maxwell theory through ordinary differential cochains described in \cite{Freed}.
-The fields in this theory should describe ``circle $(p-1)$-bundles with connection'', for $p$ some positive integer (the reason we use $p-1$ will become clear later: the ``curvature'' of a field in such a theory will be a $p$-form).
-The starting point for the description of these theories is the \emph{smooth Deligne complex}: a sheaf of cochain complexes of abelian groups on a manifold $X$ given by
+The main objects of study in this paper are a family of theories generalising Yang-Mills theory with gauge group $U(1)$, following the description of generalized Maxwell theory through ordinary differential cochains described in \cite{Freed}.
+The fields in this theory should describe ``circle $(p-1)$-bundles with connection'', or ``circle $(p-2)$-gerbes with connection'' for $p$ some positive integer (the reason we use $p-1$ will become clear later: the ``curvature'' of a field in such a theory will be a $p$-form).